NetWilliam/diffpng/README.md

 ###build & install

-diffpng consists of a single C++ language file, diffpng.cpp.
-It can be used by itself to generate an executable program, or it can be used as a header file in another C++ program.
+diffpng consists of a single C++ language file, diffpng.cpp, alongside Lode Vandevenne's lodepng.cpp/lodepng.h for PNG image loading. diffpng.cpp can be used by itself to generate an executable program, or it can be used as a header file in another C++ program.

 Executable: